assaf/node-replay/README.md

 # Node Replay

-### When API testing slows you down: mock, record and replay HTTP requests/responses like a boss
+### When API testing slows you down: record and replay HTTP responses like a boss

 Things that will ruin your day when tests make HTTP requests to other services: